quintet-sdr/optimization-pt3/README.md

 After cloning the repository, simply type in the following commands:

-For Unix-like systems:
+for Unix-like systems:

 ```shell
 ./run.sh
 ```

-For Windows systems:
+for Windows systems:

 ```shell
 .\run.cmd